columbia/pickleball/evaluation/README.md

 * RQ4: PickleBall compares favorably to other state of the art tools.

 This README provides steps to reproduce these claims.
-These steps assume that you have access to this code repository and the malicious and benign models distributed in the PickleBall artifact.
+These steps assume that you have access to this code repository and the malicious and benign model datasets distributed in the PickleBall artifact.

 To validate these claims, the steps below demonstrate how to reproduce the data presented in Table 1, Table 2, Figure 6, and Figure 7 of the PickleBall paper.